LiveGameDesignWorkshop/LiveGameDesignWorkshop.github.io/index.markdown

 <img src="/assets/logo_colors.webp" style="width: 300px;">
 </div>

 **Live Game Design** has the potential to provide powerful, accessible, and standardized solutions for authoring, prototyping, and playtesting games for everyone.
 However, currently, tools still lack intuitive user interfaces and real-time feedback mechanisms for rapid design iterations.
-Designers of all experience levels need immediate feedback on design changes and suggestions (feed-forward) on how changes to rules and content affect dynamics and gameplay.
+Designers of all experience levels need immediate feedback and suggestions (feed-forward) on how changes to rules and content affect dynamics and gameplay.
 **The Live Game Design workshop** brings together researchers, designers, and educators who develop, apply, and teach these tools.
 Together, we will explore how better tools can empower creators, accelerate prototyping, support education, and make game design more engaging, intuitive, and alive.
-The workshop will feature an industry keynote, a hands-on mini game jam suitable for beginners, and an interactive panel discussion.
+The workshop will feature an industry keynote by Joris Dormans, a hands-on mini game jam suitable for beginners, and an interactive panel discussion.

-Topics include:
-* Applying game design and development tools in practice.
-* Teaching game design and digital prototyping to students and novices.
-* Creating live, AI-assisted, and visual programming tools for game design.

 # Venue
 The Live Game Design workshop is co-located with the International Conference on the Foundations of Digital Games (FDG 2025), organized in Vienna and Graz. [http://fdg2025.org](http://fdg2025.org)